algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport1.md

 ### Conventions and Structure

-The coding conventions as well as the files/folder conventions and structure have been written allowing a good organization among the team and particularly the developers.
+The coding conventions as well as the files/folder conventions and structure have been written allowing a good organization within the team, especially the developers.

 ### Website